AndyObtiva/glimmer-dsl-swt/docs/reference/GLIMMER_PACKAGING_AND_DISTRIBUTION.md

 ## Glimmer Packaging and Distribution

-Note: this section mostly applies to Mac and Windows.
-On Linux, you can just run `glimmer package:gem` and after installing the gem, you get an executable matching the name of the app/custom-shell-gem you are building (e.g. `calculator` command becomes available after installing the [glimmer-cs-calculator](https://github.com/AndyObtiva/glimmer-cs-calculator) gem).

-Note 2: On Windows, ensure system environment PATH includes Java bin directory `"C:\Program Files\Java\jdk-16.0.2\bin"` at the top for `jpackage` command to work during packaging Glimmer applications (the default Oracle setup path for Java after installing the JDK is usually not sufficient).

-Note 3: Glimmer packaging has a strong dependency on JDK16 since it includes the packaging tool `jpackage`.
-On the Mac, it seems there is a new gotcha in the latest JDK 16 DMG/PKG installable that is resulting in `jpackage` to be missing from `PATH`.
-To include, you might need to add `export PATH="/Library/Java/JavaVirtualMachines/jdk-16.0.2.jdk/Contents/Home/bin:$PATH"` to `~/.zprofile` or `~/.bashrc`

-Glimmer simplifies the process of native-executable packaging and distribution on Mac and Windows via a single `glimmer package` command:
+Glimmer simplifies the process of native-executable packaging and distribution on Mac, Windows, and Linux via a single `glimmer package` command:

 ```
 glimmer package
 ```

-It works out of the box for any application scaffolded by [Glimmer Scaffolding](#scaffolding), generating default packaging type on the current platform if not specified (i.e. `app-image`) and displaying a message indicating what pre-requisite setup tools are needed if not installed already (e.g. [Wix Toolset](https://wixtoolset.org/) to generate MSI files on Windows).
-If you install Wix, make sure it is on the system PATH by adding for example "C:\Program Files (x86)\WiX Toolset v3.11\bin" to the Windows Environment Variables.
+It works out of the box for any application scaffolded by [Glimmer Scaffolding](#scaffolding), generating default packaging type on the current platform if not specified (i.e. `app-image`) and displaying a message indicating what pre-requisite setup tools are needed if not installed already (e.g. [Wix Toolset](https://wixtoolset.org/) to generate MSI files on Windows.
+If you install Wix, make sure it is on the system PATH by adding for example "C:\Program Files (x86)\WiX Toolset v3.11\bin" to the Windows Environment Variables.).

 You may choose to generate a specific type of packaging instead by addionally passing in the `[type]` option.
 For example, this generates an MSI setup file on Windows: